 Why Use the Radial Artery for Cardiac Catheterization?

-Patients may not realize there is an alternative to using the groin artery for a catheterization procedure – the radial artery.
-Many heart centers do not have the expertise to do this procedure.
-We do have that expertise.
-In fact, we have published widely about the benefits and outcomes of using the radial or ulnar artery, which include:
+Patients may not realize there is an alternative to using the groin artery for a catheterization procedure – the radial artery found in the wrist.
+Although many other heart centers do not have the expertise to do this procedure, Memorial does.
+In fact, we have published widely about the benefits and outcomes of cardiac catheterization via the radial or ulnar artery, which include:

 - Less risk of bleeding: The wrist arteries are much smaller and more superficial, which significantly reduces the risk of bleeding.